CORAL WORLD

 DESIGN|BUILD

-Large royal and coconut palms shipped from off island were tagged and selected before shipment in the grower’s fields.
-A specimen of Samanea saman was brought from St Croix on a boat.
-A holding area was organized to hold and propagate plant species collected locally, another important aspect of plant procurement in the islands.
+Large royal and coconut palms were carefully tagged and selected in growers’ fields before being shipped from off-island, while a specimen of Samanea saman was transported by boat from St. Croix.
+To complement these efforts, a holding area was established on-site to house and propagate locally collected plant species, an essential component of plant procurement in the islands.

 OPENING DAY